BaderNader321/Business-Insight-360/README.md

    Delivered insights on financial performance, sales trends, marketing effectiveness, and supply chain operations, empowering data-driven decision-making across the organization.

 #### Key Insights and Outcomes
-Here’s a simplified and more consistent version:

----

-### Key Metrics and Insights
 In this analysis, I’m focusing on **Net Sales (NS$)**, **Gross Margin (GM%)**, and **Net Profit (NP%)** to identify what influenced these numbers.
 I’ve also discussed these insights further in the presentation video.

 #### **Finance View**